rubnvp/balance-calculator/README.md

 # Balance calculator

-Simple calculator to check if your account balance is going well according to your daily budget.
+[Balance calculator](https://balance-calculator.netlify.app/) to check if your account balance is going well according to your daily budget.

 ## Features